 - Experience of domestic abuse

 - Experience of Child Sexual and or Criminal Exploitation

-- · Experience of past or repeat bullying
+- Experience of past or repeat bullying

 - A history of self-neglect or self-harm

 - Been a victim of abuse or crime

 - Experienced abuse due to their racial, cultural or religious background

 - A poor socio-economic background

 - Refugee or asylum status

 - Are or have been in the care system

 - Young Carers

-- 27.4 Staff should note that vulnerable people are not a homogenous group, and the vulnerable status of a student/adult can change constantly depending on their circumstances.
+- 26.4 Staff should note that vulnerable people are not a homogenous group, and the vulnerable status of a student/adult can change constantly depending on their circumstances.

-- 27.5 If anyone suspects witnesses or hears of abuse, they should immediately contact the DSL, the Deputy DSL or a member of the college Safeguarding Team.
+- 26.5 If anyone suspects witnesses or hears of abuse, they should immediately contact the DSL, the Deputy DSL or a member of the college Safeguarding Team.
 They will then follow the internal College safeguarding procedure and ensure that support is initiated.

-28. Mental Health
+27 Mental Health

-- 28.1 The College aims to provide a supportive environment that will help learners with mental health difficulties to realise their academic potential and meet course requirements.
-We also aim to facilitate and promote positive mental health and well-being. - 28.2 If a student is considered to be at serious risk of self-harm the matter should be reported to the DSL, the Deputy DSL or a member of the Safeguarding Team.
+- 27.1 The College aims to provide a supportive environment that will help learners with mental health difficulties to realise their academic potential and meet course requirements.
+We also aim to facilitate and promote positive mental health and well-being. - 27.2 If a student is considered to be at serious risk of self-harm the matter should be reported to the DSL, the Deputy DSL or a member of the Safeguarding Team.
 There are varying levels of risk; inevitably personal judgment will be required as to the seriousness and urgency of the situation and the appropriate course of action.

-- 28.3 The safety of the individual concerned and of those around them is paramount.
-Where there are clear indications that the student is in imminent and serious danger the emergency services should be called. - 28.4 For further details refer to the Sustainable mental fitness approach at HoW College document and the Fitness to study policy.
+- 27.3 The safety of the individual concerned and of those around them is paramount.
+Where there are clear indications that the student is in imminent and serious danger the emergency services should be called. - 27.4 For further details refer to the Sustainable mental fitness approach at HoW College document and the Fitness to study policy.

-29. Safer Recruitment and Selection of Staff and Volunteers
+28 Safer Recruitment and Selection of Staff and Volunteers

-- 29.1 The College has a Recruitment Policy linking explicitly to this subject.
+- 28.1 The College has a Recruitment Policy linking explicitly to this subject.
 The policy statement regarding safeguarding is included in all job advertisements, publicity material, recruitment websites and candidate information.
-This is further reinforced when offers of employment are made to candidates, in offer letters, conditions of employment and contracts of employment. - 29.2 The recruitment procedure is robust in seeking to establish the commitment of candidates to support the College's measures to safeguard young people and vulnerable adults and to deter, reject or identify people who might abuse individuals or are otherwise unsuitable to work with them.
-Please refer to this policy for information on DBS requirements and interim arrangements on appointment. - All staff are required to undertake an enhanced DBS check with barred list check and in the absence of this check, before an applicant can start at the College a risk assessment will be conducted. - 29.3 Our governors are subject to an enhanced DBS check with barred list check, in line with Worcestershire County Council's recommendation. - 30.
-Safeguarding concerns and allegations made about Staff, including supply teachers, agency staff, volunteers and contractors - 30.1 It is recognised that an allegation may be made against a member of staff, supply teacher, agency staff, volunteer or contractor.
-If such an allegation is made, the member of staff receiving the allegation will immediately inform the DSL and/or HR/Deputy Principal, unless the allegations concern the Principal, in which case the Chair of Governors will be informed immediately. - 30.2 The DSL (or Chair of Governors) on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO).
-The College will follow LA procedures for managing allegations against staff.
-Please refer to the Managing Allegations Policy for further guidance.
+This is further reinforced when offers of employment are made to candidates, in offer letters, conditions of employment and contracts of employment. - 28.2 The recruitment procedure is robust in seeking to establish the commitment of candidates to support the College's measures to safeguard young people and vulnerable adults and to deter, reject or identify people who might abuse individuals or are otherwise unsuitable to work with them.
+Please refer to this policy for information on DBS requirements and interim arrangements on appointment. - All staff are required to undertake an enhanced DBS check with barred list check and in the absence of this check, before an applicant can start at the College a risk assessment will be conducted. - 28.3 Our governors are subject to an enhanced DBS check with barred list check, in line with Worcestershire County Council's recommendation.